 Delete Browser Extensions

 Sometimes browser add-ons help you block website ads, download online videos and do some research.
-But for Safari, Chrome, Firefox, and other browsers, they often get overloaded with various add-ons and extensions installing on them.
+But Safari, Chrome, Firefox, and other browsers, often get overloaded with various add-ons and extensions installed on them.
 In order to get rid of the poor performance on Mac, you should remove the browser extensions you don’t need.